grizzly-atoms/TDD-Workshop-node.js-/content/03-lets-do-some-tdd.md

 git checkout example-02.01
  ```

- Note, for this example you'll need a mongo server running on localhost.
+ __Note__: for this example you'll need a mongo server running on localhost.

+ Now we have a failing test that is based on the